Nigeria: Cinema

 The Nigerian film industry is known as Nollywood (a blend of "Nigeria" and "Hollywood") and is now the second-largest producer of movies in the world, having surpassed Hollywood.
 Only India's Bollywood is larger.
 Nigerian film studios are based in Lagos, Kano, and Enugu, and form a major portion of the local economy of these cities.
 Nigerian cinema is Africa's largest movie industry in terms of both value and the number of movies produced per year.
 Although Nigerian films have been produced since the 1960s, the country's film industry has been aided by the rise of affordable digital filming and editing technologies.

 The 2009 thriller film The Figurine heightened the media attention towards the New Nigerian Cinema revolution.
 The film was a critical and commercial success in Nigeria, and it was also screened in international film festivals.
 The 2010 film Ijé by Chineze Anyaene, overtook The Figurine to become the highest-grossing Nigerian film; a record it held for four years until it was overtaken in 2014 by Half of a Yellow Sun (2013).
 By 2016, this record was held by The Wedding Party by Kemi Adetiba.
+‘My Father’s Shadow’ by Akinola Davies Jr. won awards at Cannes and the BAFTAs in 2025.

 By the end of 2013, the film industry reportedly hit a record-breaking revenue of ₦1.72 trillion (US$4.1 billion).
 As of 2014, the industry was worth ₦853.9 billion (US$5.1 billion), making it the third most valuable film industry in the world behind the United States and India.
 It contributed about 1.4% to Nigeria's economy; this was attributed to the increase in the number of quality films produced and more formal distribution methods.

 T.B.
 Joshua's Emmanuel TV, originating from Nigeria, is one of the most viewed television stations across Africa.